iMartzen/bootstrap-swarm-project/README.md

 # Description

 This Ansible playbook initializes a Docker Swarm cluster on a group of Raspberry Pi devices.
-It includes roles for system updates, Docker installation, system configuration, and Swarm cluster initialization.
+It includes roles for system updates, Docker installation, Keepalived configuration system configuration, and Swarm cluster initialization.

+Please read through the project to get a better understanding of what it does and what you need in order to be successful.

+# Requirements

+- Ansible 2.9 or higher
+- Raspberry Pi with Raspbian
+- SSH access to the nodes

 # Installation